amaniazmin/Electricity-Billing-System-DB/README.md

-# Electricity Bill Management System
+# Electricity Bill Management System using MySQL

 ## Project Overview
 This project is a centralized database solution designed to modernize traditional electricity billing procedures by replacing manual data entry with an automated system.